 What Can Cause Your APR to Decrease?

-There aren’t as many triggers that will send your credit card APR back down, but here’s a look at a couple to be aware of.
+There aren’t as many triggers that will send your credit card APR lower, but here’s a couple to be aware of.

 Prime Rate Falls

 Once again, changes in the prime rate have a big impact on your APR.
-If the prime rate falls, your variable rate may also go down.
-In fact, taking advantage of tumbling interest rates is one of the biggest advantages of variable rate loans.
+If the prime rate falls, your rate may also go down if you have a variable rate (as most credit cards do).

 Negotiating for a Lower Rate